Gaston III of Foix: Legal majority

 After reaching his legal majority on 30 April 1345, Gaston assumed complete control of the domain.
 The beginning of his reign is marked, from June 1345, by the resumption of the Hundred Years' War after the five-year-long truce ended.
 The House of Foix-Béarn's was jointly dependent on both France and England, Gaston III initially sought to continue his father's pro-French policy, although in practice he was restrained in his support of either side.
 After the Battle of Crécy which was a crushing defeat for the French Gaston began to reevaluate his support for Philip VI.
 When Gaston failed to respond to Philip's summons on 3 June 1347, a representative of Philip VI met with Gaston III at Orthez on 25 September 1347.
 During this meeting, Gaston confirmed his allegiance to the king for his territories in Foix, he asserted the neutrality of Béarn, a land he held "from God and from no man in the world".
 (Note: The decision to assert the sovereignty of Béarn owes in part to two of his closest advisers, Bernard of Béarn and Pierre d'Estiron.)

 Philip VI did not take offense at the declaration of independence of Béarn and continued his rapprochement with Gaston III, for fear of seeing him switch definitively to supporting the English.
 On 26 December 1348 at Pamiers, Gaston III paid homage to the king of France for his lands in the seneschalsies of Agen, Toulouse, and Carcassonne, but not Béarn.
-The devastation of the Black Death led to repeated renewals of the 1347 to 1355 Truce of Calais, giving Gaston III, age 18, the opportunity to arrange his marriage.
-During a stay in Île-de-France to settle Navarrese affairs in their Norman domain, Aliénor and Fébus were invited by Joan II to celebrate the wedding.
+The Black Death led to repeated renewals of the 1347 to 1355 Truce of Calais, giving Gaston III, age 18, the opportunity to arrange his marriage.
+During a stay in Île-de-France, Aliénor and Fébus were invited by Joan II to celebrate the wedding.
 The marriage contract was signed on 5 May 1349, with a promised dowry of 20,000 livres from the Queen of Navarre, with an initial payment of 1,000 livres.
-The wedding was finally celebrated with a grand ceremony on 4 August 1349 in the Temple Church in Paris with the acquiescence of the French king..
+The wedding was celebrated on 4 August 1349 in the Temple Church in Paris with the acquiescence of the French king.
 Through his marriage, Gaston became brother-in-law to both the King of Navarre and the King of France.
 (Note: Joan II died in October 1349, leaving the Navarrese throne to Agnes' brother, King Charles II of Navarre.
 In December 1349, the Queen of France, Joan of Burgundy, also died, and her widower, King Philip VI of France, remarried Blanche de Navarre, Agnes' sister.)

 Agnes of Navarre was a granddaughter of King Louis X of France.
 Miniature dedication of a Vie de saint Louis, BNF, Fr.13568, f° 1.